Kiran6248/superchef-ms4/README.md

           }
         ]

-The detail set up of S3 bucket can be found [here](https://docs.aws.amazon.com/s3/index.html)
+The detailed set up of the S3 bucket can be found [here](https://docs.aws.amazon.com/s3/index.html)

 We need to set the static and media files in our workspace.
 For this, we need to do the following: